Find the latest flow and level information for Otago rivers on our Environmental Data Portal.

 Check with your local vet, feed supplier, or farm store about whether they offer refill and reuse options for commonly bought products like oil, feed, seed, or animal care supplies.
 Some businesses may let you return your containers to be refilled with the same product – which can also work out cheaper.

 “I’ve reduced and reused what I can.
-How can I make sure as much packaging as possible is recycled?”
+How can I recycle more packaging?”

 Recycling is a quick win that can prevent contamination and stop harmful practices like burning or burying recyclables, protecting soil, water, and air.
 It also supports closed‑loop use of valuable materials on and off the farm.